jiajunfu07/jiajunfu07.github.io/docs/source/ROS2/Topics-Sending-and-Receiving-Messages-between-Nodes.md

 data: 2
 ...
 ```
-As you can see, there is an added leading slash(`/`) before the topic name.
+As you can see, there is a leading slash (`/`) added before the topic name.
 We only wrote `number` in the code, not `/number`.
-This is because ROS 2 names(nodes, topics, and so on) are organized inside namespaces.
-Later. we will see that you can add a namespace to put all your nodes and topics inside it.
-By default, all nodes and topics are inside the root namespace(`/`).
-We could call this the global namespace.
+This is because ROS 2 names (nodes, topics, and so on) are organized inside namespaces.
+Later, we will see that you can add a namespace to put all your nodes and topics inside it.
+By default, all nodes and topics are inside the root namespace (`/`), which we call the global namespace.

 ### Writing a C++ Publisher
 ```bash
 $ cd ~/ros2_ws/src/my_cpp_pkg/src
 $ touch number_publisher.cpp
 ```
-To include an interface for a topic. use `<package_name>/msg/<interface_name>.hpp>`.
+To include an interface for a topic, use `<package_name>/msg/<interface_name>.hpp>`.
 ```c++
 #include "rclcpp/rclcpp.hpp"
 #include "example_interfaces/msg/int64.hpp"